mm21d013/IP-ML-project-MTP-Ti-N/README.md

-This project combine DFT and Machine Learning Interatomic Potential to develop and analyze interatomic potentials developed for Ti-N system
+This project combines DFT and Machine Learning Interatomic Potential to develop and analyze interatomic potentials developed for Ti-N system

 # IP-ML Project: Ti-N Interatomic Potential Development